kjvarga/sitemap_generator/README.md

 ## Changelog

+* v3.4.1: Support `exclude` and `only` options options to conditionally skip processing of groups.
 * v3.4: Support [alternate links][alternate_links] for urls; Support configurable options in the `SitemapGenerator::S3Adapter`
 * v3.3: **Support creating sitemaps with no index file**.
 A big thank-you to [Eric Hochberger][ehoch] for generously paying for this feature.
 * v3.2.1: Fix syntax error in SitemapGenerator::S3Adapter